skochv04/PBD-Project/report.md

 AS
 BEGIN
    BEGIN TRY
-       -- Check if the OrderID exists in the Orders table IF EXISTS (SELECT * FROM Orders WHERE OrderID = @OrderID) BEGIN
+       IF NOT EXISTS (SELECT * FROM Orders WHERE OrderID = @OrderID) BEGIN
+           THROW 51234, N'There is no order with such ID', 1;
+       END
+       BEGIN
            DECLARE @price INT;
            IF @PayFull = 1